tomyitav/apollo-typed-lambda/readme.md

 npm run sls:offline
 ```

 The server will run on port 3000.
-You can change this by editing config file.
+You can change this by editing the config file.

 ## Code Formatting